SwellPoem/CNN_vision/README.md

 The objective is achieved by the use of: a pre-trained YOLO (You Only Look Once) model for hand detection and the custom CNN for hand gesture classification.

 ## Additional Stuff
 - **Rock Paper Scissors Game:** A variant of the simple real-time gesture recognition with the webcam.
-The user can play 'Rock, paper, scissors' against the network with a simple intereface.
+The user can play 'Rock, Paper, Scissors' against the network with a simple intereface.

 - **TO DO: ASL detection**